JeremyStubbs/Cancer_vaccine_UV_Laser/README.md

 **Future Direction/Initial Experiments**

 Surely benchtop research should be done on this idea.
 I’ve presented a vast number of possibilities that should be tried here.
+The most notable variables are:

-Within the optical system: wavelength, exposure time, different light patterns (one grid, two grids at angles to each other, multiple passes), temperature
+-Within the optical system: wavelength, exposure time, different light patterns (one grid, two grids at angles to each other, multiple passes), temperature

-The use of light sonication to break up lightly cut (scored cells)

-Within the fragmentation buffer: before or after exposure, chemical content

-Chemical variables: stability, immunogenicity, liposomes
+-The use of light sonication to break up lightly cut (scored cells) -Within the fragmentation buffer: before or after exposure, chemical content -Chemical variables: stability, immunogenicity, liposomes

+One idea that I would like to see tried is cutting the slice while frozen under a thin layer of buffer solution, and transporting it frozen to the patient.
+Just before injection, it is thawed and sonicated with additional buffer, reagents and adjuvants.
+Being immobilized in a frozen crystal might stabilize the fragments.

 **Works Cited**